kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### Upgrade your current minor version to the latest patch {#current-patch}

 Before you upgrade your minor version, first upgrade your current version to the latest patch.
-For example, if you currently run Gloo Edge Enterprise version {{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}}, first upgrade your installation to version {{< readfile file="static/content/version_gee_n-1.md" markdown="true">}}.
+For example, if you currently run Gloo Gateway Enterprise version {{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}}, first upgrade your installation to version {{< readfile file="static/content/version_gee_n-1.md" markdown="true">}}.
 This ensures that your current environment is up-to-date with any bug fixes or security patches before you begin the minor version upgrade process.

 1. Find the latest patch of your minor version by checking the [Open Source changelog]({{% versioned_link_path fromRoot="/reference/changelog/open_source/" %}}) or [Enterprise changelog]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}).
 2. Go to the documentation set for your current minor version.
-For example, if you currently run Gloo Edge Enterprise version {{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}}, use the drop-down menu in the header of this page to select **v{{< readfile file="static/content/version_geoss_n-1_minor.md" markdown="true">}}.x**.
+For example, if you currently run Gloo Gateway Enterprise version {{< readfile file="static/content/version_gee_n-1_oldpatch.md" markdown="true">}}, use the drop-down menu in the header of this page to select **v{{< readfile file="static/content/version_geoss_n-1_minor.md" markdown="true">}}.x**.
 3. Follow the upgrade guide, using the latest patch for your minor version.

 ### If required, perform incremental minor version updates {#minor-increment}